Taimali: History

 In the early 1900s (under Japanese rule), the Amis and additional Paiwan were moved to the village.
-In 1920, the village was officially called (太麻里, Tamari), which is essentially the name used up to now.
+In 1920, the village was officially called (太麻里, Tamari), written with the same characters as it still is today.
 During the 1940s (also under Japanese rule), some residents from Miaoli, Nantou, Changhua, Yunlin, Chiayi, Tainan, Kaohsiung, and Pingtung also settled in the area.
 Due to the increasing population, the Japanese government subordinated the village to Taitō District, Taitō Prefecture, and in 1937, its official name was changed to Tamari Village (太麻里庄).